Madame Tussauds London – tickets, prices, what to expect

 Image: Madametussauds.com

-London Madame Tussauds offers discounted tickets to children up to 15 years of age.
+London Madame Tussauds offers discounted tickets to children up to 15 years of age – kids aged 3 to 15 get more than £3 discount on advance tickets, while infants can enter for free.

 However, the most significant ticket discount at Madame Tussauds is available when you buy tickets in advance.